A summary of new research showing the level of investment in digital marketing in 2014

 This chart suggests that if you are investing less than 10 or 20% of budget on digital then you may be out of step with your competitors and certainly consumption of digital media by your prospects and customers.

-This chart would be more useful split out by market or industry, but it does provide a benchmark against your current spending.
+With a bigger sample this chart would be more useful split out by market or industry, but it does provide a benchmark against your current spending.

 Allocation of budget to digital media channels